EricGrose7/ecommerce_churn_analysis_dbtpipeline/README.md

 ### 5. Data Transformation and Modeling with dbt

 dbt (data build tool) is used to transform the data in our PostgreSQL database and to create data models that are more suitable for analysis and machine learning.
-This includes the creation of several dbt models and tests to ensure data quality.
+This includes using a lookup table to translate product category names and append a churn flag.

 ### 6. Visualization